skrnagar/Guests-Post-WordPress-Plugin-/README.md

  - Once the form is sent, the admin should receive the email for page/post moderation.
 Admin can publish that page/post.
  - Develop a Post creation form UI on frontend through a shortcode
 <br>
-Below points aren't done due to time, but I can, and I am able to explain:
+Below points aren't done due to time, but I can, and I am able to explain:<br>
-  - Dropdown (Fetch existing custom post type)
+  - Dropdown (Fetch existing custom post type)<br>
-  - Create a second shortcode or Gutenberg block to show the list of posts which are in pending status for admin approval.
+  - Create a second shortcode or Gutenberg block to show the list of posts which are in pending status for admin approval.   <br>
   - The form should be visible only to logged-in authors.
 <br>
 Thank you for giving me opportunities, and I am eager to work with you.
-Thanks and regards
+Thanks and regards<br>
 Sunil Kumar Nagar